Discussion Overview – Sustainable Future IV: Beyond Green – Navigating the Future of Sustainability & Innovation

 Panel Discussion: “Money Meets Sustainability – AI, ESG & The Future of Finance”

+Mr. Dimitris Kazazoglou-Skouras, in his speech, emphasized the importance of meeting supervisory expectations and embedding sustainability strategies into the daily operations of banks.
+This integration, he explained, is essential for building long-term relationships with both clients and suppliers.
+He highlighted that analyzing customer data is critical for understanding the direction of financing and whether it aligns with sustainability principles—an area where technology plays a decisive role.
 For larger organizations such as banks, Mr. Kazazoglou-Skouras noted they possess the necessary capital, infrastructure, expertise, and access to specialized advisory services necessary to advance the green transition.
 In contrast, smaller businesses require greater support.
 Nonetheless, he underlined that technology is a vital enabler of the green transition for companies of all sizes.

 Regarding the topic of Sustainable Finance, he pointed out that investors now prioritize sustainability, conducting in-depth assessments of companies’ ESG performance before shaping their portfolios.
 This approach enables more responsible investing and also results in portfolio differentiation, as companies with weaker ESG performance may be excluded.
+In conclusion, Mr. Kazazoglou-Skouras stressed that banks must be capable of assessing the ESG impact of their investments and incorporating sustainability into their core strategic planning.

 Mr. Dimitrios Dimopoulos began his speech by focusing on how banks are now integrating ESG principles into every operating level.
 He emphasized the shift from merely assessing risks to actively aligning their portfolios with sustainability goals.
 Clients and suppliers are evaluated based on their readiness for the sustainable transition, while demand for ESG data continues to rise.
 Strengthening regulatory frameworks is seen as a positive development, as it drives action and helps guide banks in the right direction.